9 Warning Signs You’re In An Emotionally Abusive Relationship

 4. Your Partner Makes Jokes At Your Expense

 Abusive people will frequently say horrible things and follow them up with claims that they were “only joking.”
-This tactic allows them to put you down, belittle you and make you feel dreadful while cloaking their abuse in humor and causing you to doubt your own judgement.
+This tactic allows them to put you down, belittle you and make you feel dreadful while cloaking their abuse in humor and causing you to doubt your own judgment.

 If, on reflection, you can tell that most people would find such jokes hurtful, this will provide you with evidence that your partner really is being cruel.